Solanine, Green Potatoes, Nightshades, and Arthritis

 Diet and Arthritis

 Scientists say that there is no connection between arthritis and eating specific foods, or at least that there is no evidence for this connection.
-Research suggests that a healthy diet filled with vegetables, fruits, fibre and essential fatty acids may dampen inflammation and reduce arthritis pain.
-The idea that some foods such as nightshades can trigger arthritis pain is controversial, however.
+Research suggests that a healthy diet filled with vegetables, fruits, fibre, and essential fatty acids may dampen inflammation and reduce arthritis pain.
+The idea that some foods such as nightshades or the solanine within them can trigger arthritis pain is controversial.

 Some people say that their joint pain is worsened when they ingest nightshade plants or a specific member of the nightshade group.
+At the moment the evidence for this link is anecdotal, not experimental.
 The effect seems to be strongest for people who suffer from rheumatoid arthritis.
 Even if nightshades affect some people with arthritis they may not affect everyone with the disorder, however.
 In addition, although solanine is often assumed to be the culprit by people who support the nightshade and arthritis theory, there is no proof that this is true.
 If a nightshade plant does cause pain, this may be due to a reason other than the presence of solanine.

 My Experience With Tomatoes and Joint Pain

 I have osteoarthritis in my neck, but as far as I know I have no osteoarthritis in my elbows and no rheumatoid arthritis.
 A few years ago I went through a period when I developed elbow pain whenever I ate tomatoes, however.
 The effect was obvious and consistent, so I avoided tomatoes for a while.
 The pain disappeared.
 Many months later I tried eating tomatoes again.
 This time there were no problems.